Tool Template Wiki

 Bill of materials and Sourcing

-An alternative is to use an embedded spreadsheet from a service like Google Docs or Excel. --Use of Google Docs was demonstrated in the Waterwheel Tool posted by Aidan Williamson. --Use of Microsoft One Drive was demonstrated in the Farm Cooperation Planning Tool posted by Rob Elliott
+--Use of Microsoft One Drive was demonstrated in the Farm Cooperation Planning Tool posted by Rob Elliott

 Construction/how to build

-this section should include basic step by step instructions and include supporting documentation like engineering drawings, CAD or CAM files, as well as supporting photos and videos.
-If an instructables has already been done on it, a link to the instructable would be perfect here)
+This section should include basic step by step instructions and include supporting documentation like engineering drawings, CAD or CAM files, as well as supporting photos and videos.
+If an instructables has already been done on it, a link to the instructable would be perfect here.

 A discussion of embedding imgur and information about embedding google docs is here.